LogoLogo

 3. To ensure receipt of SMS and Phone call notifications for incidents, users need to complete the following steps:

-Important: It's important to note that on the Free Plan, after surpassing the allocated free limits and exhausting the one-time allowance of 100 notifications (SMS and Phone Calls) for an account, SMS and Phone call notifications will no longer be received.
+Important: It's important to note that on the Free Plan, after surpassing the allocated and exhausting the one-time allowance of 100 notifications (SMS and Phone Calls) for an account, SMS and Phone call notifications will no longer be received.
 However, users will still continue to receive Email and Push Notifications.

 🔹 Best Practice Tip 🔹 Verify your phone number to receive push notifications.
 The app gives you instant access to all details and actions.
 We highly recommend ensuring that the Squadcast mobile app on your device is regularly updated. 🔹 Best Practice Tip 🔹 Apple and Google Docs, push notifications operate on a "best effort" basis.
 Consider setting up backup contact methods (SMS, email, phone) for reliability if push notifications fail. 🔹 Best Practice Tip 🔹 Furthermore, push notifications may also be impacted by energy-saving modes, low battery levels, or when the app is force-stopped. 🔹 Best Practice Tip 🔹 We highly recommend you include multiple channels in your notification rules.
 In the event that a third-party SMS or voice carrier has an outage, another channel, such as Push, you can ensure that you will still receive timely notification 🔹 Best Practice Tip 🔹 Your primary notification rule should be the most attention-grabbing notification method.
 We recommend using a diverse notification rule (Push, SMS, Phone, Email) with multiple steps to avoid single points of notification failure. 🔹 Best Practice Tip 🔹 Use a custom notification rule during business hours, that may not require aggressive notifying. 🔹 Best Practice Tip 🔹 Include a phone call in the last step of your notification rule, as a surefire way of getting alerted and acknowledging the incident.